-One of the most common jobs in a shipyard or port is related to loading and unloading cargo.
-A number of accidents can happen when someone is working at this type of job.
-For instance, when workers are carrying cargo over a walkway.
+One of the most common jobs in a shipyard or port is loading and unloading cargo.
+Several accidents can happen when someone is working at this type of job.
+For instance, falls may occur when workers carry cargo over a walkway.

 For instance, stored cargo may fall and strike workers.
 Trucks used to move cargo may hit someone walking through the warehouse.
-Workers have even fallen when working on the roofs of warehouses that were not properly maintained.
+Workers have even lost when working on the roofs of warehouses that were not adequately maintained.

-What Causes These Accidents?
+What Causes On-Shore Accidents?

-Unfortunately, the vast majority of accidents that occur on shore, from warehouse accidents to crane accidents, are preventable.
-Most accidents are caused by some type of negligence.
-A major preventable cause, for instance is lack of training.
-Employers have a responsibility to provide workers with adequate training to complete a job or to use heavy equipment.
-When workers are not trained well, they pose a risk to themselves and to others when they make mistakes.
+- Inadequate Worker Training.
+A major preventable cause, for instance, is lack of training.
+Employers are responsible for providing workers with adequate training to complete a job or use heavy equipment.
+When workers are not trained well, they pose a risk to themselves and others when they make mistakes.

 Examples of Shore Accidents

-The news is full of stories of terrible accidents that happen in the maritime industry.
-While major disasters out at sea, like collisions, capsized ships, and fires, get the most attention, there are plenty of shore incidents reported by the news media.
+The news is full of stories of terrible accidents in the maritime industry.
+While significant disasters out at sea, like collisions, capsized ships, and fires, get the most attention, plenty of shore incidents are reported by the news media.

 Another fatal accident occurred at the Port of Camden in New Jersey in 2013 and had nothing to do with water.
-A worker was struck by a forklift and it was thought that the driver didn’t see him.
+A forklift struck a worker, and it was thought that the driver didn’t see him.
 The man died later in the hospital from injuries sustained in the hit.

 Shore workers are usually considered longshoremen and are covered by the Longshore and Harbor Workers’ Compensation Act.
-This law provides injured workers with compensation for lost wages, medical bills, and more depending on the situation.
+This law compensates injured workers for lost wages, medical bills, and more, depending on the situation.

-If you work in a port, in a terminal, or in a dock area and you have been injured in an accident while on the job, you have rights.
-If your employer is denying you those rights and refusing compensation, you can call on federal maritime law to get the compensation you are owed.
+If you work in a port, terminal, or dock area and have been injured in an accident while on the job, you have rights.
+If your employer denies you those rights and refuses compensation, you can call on federal maritime law to get the compensation you are owed.